matinraayai/matinraayai/README.md

 - I'm also working with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/) on some unfinished projects from my co-op in 2018.

 # Areas of Interest
-I have a diverse set of interests in computer science/electrical engineering; A non-exhaustive list of what interests me:
+I have a diverse set of interests in computer science/electrical engineering; An exhaustive list of what interests me:
 - Novel Deep Learning approaches and their applications in Computer Vision (Neural Architecture Search, Generative Models, Graph Neural Networks, etc)
 - Structured Pruning and Quantization of Deep Learning Models for usage on edge devices like mobile phones
 - Reinforcement Learning as of recently